vyrovcz/sevareslice/README.md

     ssl=$(pos_get_variable ssl --from-loop)
 ```

-- determine, if switch is a compile option or a runtime option and how it is used (in this case -h)
+- determine, if the switch is a compile option or a runtime option and how it is used (in this case -h)
 - Here, SSL is a compile option, add ("**-h "$ssl"**") to the compile parameters:

 ```